 the CEO is to give written notice of that fact to the public authority or the chief executive officer of the Department, as the case requires.

+(5) If the CEO gives a notice in relation to a person under subsection (2) to the Department of the Public Service principally assisting in the administration of the Police Act 1892, the CEO may also give that Department notice of the person’s employment details.

 [Section 38 amended by No. 19 of 2007 s.
-73.]
+73; No. 7 of 2010 s.
+21.]

 39. Confidentiality of information